New October date set for talks in Ethiopia's Tigray war

 African Union-led talks were previously planned for Oct.
 8, but were postponed because of logistical and technical issues.
 The talks were due to be led by the AU High Representative for the Horn of Africa, former Nigerian leader Olusegun Obasanjo, supported by former Kenyan President Uhuru Kenyatta and Phumzile Mlambo-Ngcuka, a former deputy president of South Africa.

+Ebba Kalondo, spokesperson for the chairman of the African Union Commission, told The Associated Press that “the AU process for direct talks between the parties is on track,” but wouldn't confirm the date or venue for the talks.

 Aid distributions are being hampered by a lack of fuel and a communications blackout in Tigray.
-The Associated Press reported Saturday that a U.N. team found there were “10 starvation-related deaths” at seven camps for internally displaced people in northwestern Tigray, according to an internal document.
+The AP reported Saturday that a U.N. team found there were “10 starvation-related deaths” at seven camps for internally displaced people in northwestern Tigray, according to an internal document.

 The conflict, which began nearly two years ago, has spread from Tigray into the neighboring regions of Afar and Amhara as Tigray’s leaders try to break the blockade of their region.